Get Rates Near You!

 That interest is locked in, and the rate doesn’t change.

-If you take the money out before that time is up, you might pay a penalty that will negate the earnings.
+If you withdraw the money before that time is up, you might pay a penalty that negates the earnings.